ClydeplayzYT590/GallyAC-Spigot/README.md

 # GallyAC-Spigot
-GallyAC is a free anticheat desigmed for Spigot &amp; Lethals Network (Java version)
+GallyAC is a free anticheat designed for Spigot &amp; Lethals Network (Java version)